polygoat/micro-components-js/README.md

 Micro Components for NodeJS
 ===========================

-Lightweight library to create components that can automagically be used as either CLI or classes in other programming languages
+Lightweight library to create components that can automagically be used as either CLI or as native classes in other programming languages

 ## Goals & Design